Musaraf0801/MyMan-PHP/README.md

 ### adminRegister.php

-  This file register the Admin for Manaaging the App.
+  This file register the Admin for Managing the App.

 ### allShopStatusForAdmin.php